Przemek Karnowski: College career

 On May 24, 2016, Gonzaga announced that Karnowski had received a medical redshirt and would return to the school for one final college season in 2016–17.
-In his final season with Gonzaga he led Gonzaga to the best start in the history of the organization (29-0) whilst posting the best offensive and defensive numbers of his career: 12.4 points, 5.8 rebounds, 2.0 assists and 0.9 block in just 22.5 minutes per game coming to the tournament.
+In his final college season, he led Gonzaga to the best start in the history of the organization (29-0) whilst posting the best offensive and defensive numbers of his career: 12.4 points, 5.8 rebounds, 2.0 assists and 0.9 block in just 22.5 minutes per game coming to the conference tournament.
 On February 2, 2017, Karnowski became the career leader in wins for Gonzaga, passing Kevin Pangos and Kyle Dranginis (both 122 wins).
 Karnowski became the active leader in Division I basketball games played with 143, passing Nigel Hayes (Wisconsin), Nate Britt and Isaiah Hicks (both North Carolina).
 Karnowski would be surpassed later that season by Hayes and Duke's Amile Jefferson, and passed both in a win in Gonzaga's Final Four matchup with South Carolina.
 After the 2017 West Coast Conference men's basketball tournament, Karnowski became the NCAA's career leader in wins with 132, passing Shane Battier (131).
 During his senior season he was nominated to the Kareem Abdul-Jabbar Award and Senior CLASS Award.

-Karnowski graduated with Bachelor of Education in Sport Management and MBA with one of the highest GPAs in WCC, for which he was named to the 2016-17 WCC Men's Basketball All-Academic Team.
-With 13 points performance and two crucial baskets he led his team to a 77–73 victory in the NCAA tournament semifinal, giving the Gonzaga Bulldogs their first ever appearance in the NCAA March Madness Final.
+Karnowski graduated with a Bachelor of Education in Sport Management and MBA and one of the highest GPAs in the WCC, for which he was named to the 2016-17 WCC Men's Basketball All-Academic Team.

+In the 2017 NCAA Division I men's basketball tournament, with a 13-point performance and two crucial baskets, Karnowski led his team to a 77–73 victory in the NCAA tournament semifinal, giving Gonzaga their first ever appearance in the national championship game.

-During his tenure with Gonzaga Bulldogs he became a fan favorite not only because his skills, but also because of his outgoing and friendly attitude as well as his signature beard.
+During his tenure with Gonzaga Bulldogs, Karnowski became a fan favorite not only because his skills, but also because of his outgoing and friendly attitude as well as his signature beard.
 Some fans even wear fake beards during games to impersonate Karnowski.
 His name is found difficult to spell for basketball fans from the US, thus he was given fancy nicknames like "Shem" (short for "Przemysław"), "Big Shem," or "Mount Karnowski" (in reference to his size).

-His performances are also widely recognized in his country, Poland.
+His performances are also widely recognized in his home country of Poland.
 Tens of thousands of Polish fans watched his March Madness surge overnight, because of the time difference.